 Fiat-backed stablecoins have been the first stablecoins to emerge and have become the most prominent and used form of stablecoins over the last eight years.
 Fiat-backed stablecoins have the characteristic that each USD-pegged token issued is backed 1:1 by real USD.

 Therefore, fiat-backed stablecoins require bank accounts to hold USD to back the stablecoin issuing.
-The most prominent fiat-backed stablecoin are $USDT, $USDC, $BUSD which are mainly used for trading on centralized and decentralized exchanges and as a store of value to hedge the high volatility in the crypto markets.
+The most prominent fiat-backed stablecoin are $USDT and $USDC which are mainly used for trading on centralized and decentralized exchanges and as a store of value to hedge the high volatility in the crypto markets.

 The direct backing with Fiat currency has made these types of stablecoins the most stable and long-lasting stablecoins in the market.
 However, the high stability of fiat-backed stablecoins comes with trade-offs in decentralization and capital efficiency.